diegovillatoromx/Little_Lemon_DataBase/README.md

 ## Have you implemented the Python client so that you can communicate with your database using Python?

 ## Have you implemented a procedure called UpdateBooking()  that alters an existing booking in the Little Lemon database?

+## Have you implemented a procedure called CancelBooking() that allows you remove bookings from the Little Lemon database?